oewntk/oewn-core/README.md

 ## Late extension

 Optional extension of relation sets with the addition of inverse relations (if inversable) is possible at a later stage, if needed.

 ## Packages

-Code has been packaged into 2 packages:
+Code comes in 3 packages:

 * [oewn_core](oewn_core) which contains model and YAML I/O and knows nothing of oewn_xml
-* [oewn_xml](oewn_xml) which contains XML I/O and depends on oewn_core
+* [oewn_xml](oewn_xml) optional package which contains XML I/O and depends on oewn_core
+* [oewn_validate](oewn_validate) optional package which contains model validation and depends on oewn_core, but not on oewn_wml since it does not validate XML but only the model's semantics.

 ## Modules ##